 Before proceeding to the next step, be sure to examine the data import in Lightspeed to ensure that it is correct.

 Importing Older Sales Transactions

-The first step is to copy and paste your sales into the correct format.
-Your team will need to copy and paste the data into the sales file format used by the Hyperspace Data Import module.
+The final step is to prepare your sales sheet.
+You will need to copy and paste your sales into the correct format.
+Your team will need to copy and paste the data into the sales file format required by Hyperspace.

 Click here to download the sales order file format.

 Please note that the ‘Custom’ column is the old Customer ID from Step 1 and the Custom SKU is the old Product ID from Step 2.

 Once your sheet is ready, submit it to your Hyperspace Project Manager.
 Your Hyperspace PM will need your Lightspeed Retail login credentials to being the import process.

 Please note the following when creating your files.

 1. Create 1 file for each store location.
 Sales are imported to a specific store location that exists in Lightspeed Retail.